ShyftXero/sshcat/README.md

 SSHcat is a custom SSH server in Python that accepts client connections and executes a specified command.
 This server is designed to handle interactive programs and provides seamless interaction over the SSH protocol.

-It is meant to be used to protect CTF challenges on shared infrastructure somewhat.
+It is meant to be used to somewhat protect CTF challenges on shared infrastructure.

 ## Features